suszig/azure-docs.pl-pl/includes/howto-detach-disk-linux.md

     [5:0:0:0]    disk    Msft     Virtual Disk     1.0   /dev/sdc
     ```

-2. Użyj polecenia `fdisk -l <disk>`, aby określić partycje skojarzone z dyskiem, który ma zostać odłączony.
-Następujący przykład przedstawia dane wyjściowe dla urządzenia `/dev/sdc`:
+2. Use `fdisk -l <disk>` to discover the partitions associated with the disk to be detached.
+The following example shows the output for `/dev/sdc`:

     ```bash
     Disk /dev/sdc: 1098.4 GB, 1098437885952 bytes, 2145386496 sectors